 And I’m so glad I did, because those uncapturable round rocks and flecks of orange dirt created a location that was unlike any other place I’ve ever been.
 Continue reading “The Magical Landscape of the Garden of the Gods, Lanai, Hawaii”

 Lanai is the smallest, publicly-accessible island in the Hawaiian chain.
 With a population of 3,000 people, no stoplights, and only 30 miles of paved roads, Lanai is a destination that usually gets overlooked.
 However, there are quite a few amazing things to do on Lanai, so here are the best of them.

-If you’ve been keeping up with “Borders & Bucket Lists” for a bit, you’ll know that I absolutely love waterfalls.
 On Oahu, we don’t have the pull-up-and-take-a-picture waterfalls that many of the other Hawaiian Islands do.
 No, you have to go on a bit of a hike to reach any of our waterfalls on the island.
-That said, the waterfall hikes on Oahu are definitely worth a little bit of extra exercise.
+That said, the Oahu waterfall hikes are definitely worth a little bit of extra exercise.

 I grew up going to the Ko Olina Lagoons nearly every single week.
 That was our family’s go-to beach.
 I remember when there were just the lagoons, the Ihilani (which is now the Four Seasons), two (instead of three) buildings of the Marriott, and the Fairways.
 That’s it.
 No other hotels, no other town houses, and no shops at all.
 It was a little secluded paradise.